arcus/note_deidentification/annotation_guidelines.md

 Creating an annotation means highlighting a span in the text, and then associating that span with a label.
 For example, consider the following fake note: "Raul presents with fever that doesn't respond to tylenol as well as cough, congestion, and fatigue."
 We would create an annotation in this note which would be the span "Raul" and it would get the label "PATIENT".
-You also have the option to add additional information about an annotation, by clicking [Unsure](#unsure) or [NonIndentifying](#nonindentifying) and/or by writing a note in the annotation notes box.
+You also have the option to add additional information about an annotation, by clicking [Unsure](#unsure) or [GenericTemplate](#generictemplate) and/or by writing a note in the annotation notes box.

 **HIPAA**:
 [Health Insurance Portability and Accountability Act](https://www.hhs.gov/hipaa/for-professionals/index.html).